You can take your pet with you so long as you meet all the legal requirements and have the necessary documentation.

 New regulation on the carriage of pets between EU Member States:

-Trips to EU Member States (except UK, Ireland and Sweden).
+Travel to EU Member States (except UK, Ireland and Sweden).

-Animals should travel with a PET PASSPORT which shows:
+Animals should travel with a pet passport which shows:

-Trips to Sweden, UK, Ireland and Malta.
+Travel to Sweden, the UK, Ireland and Malta.

 More information at: